kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_578UVIII_Plus.md

 |High           |3.16A ~40W     |5.84A ~70W     |
 |Turbo          |3.92A ~50W     |6.57A ~80W     |

+The screen cannot be turned off automatically or otherwise.
+The radio does have an auto-power off feature, but does not have a feature that automatically turns off the display after some time like the 878 does.
+This is uncool.

 # Remote Head Mounting
 The 578 does not support remote head mounting.
 AnyTone offers a remote speaker/mic unit with a screen and battery which can be connected to the 578 either by Bluetooth or a cable.
 There is a community made kit designed to relocate the 578's faceplate, although there are some issues with the kit on the Plus model.
 [AnyTone 578 remote head kit](https://blaydefab.com/index.php/product/anytone-578-faceplate-relocation-kit/).